Follow a 20 Days route covering 17 destinations from New Delhi, India to Kathmandu, Nepal.

 After breakfast at the hotel, depart for Lucknow.
 En route, visit Sankisa, a significant Buddhist pilgrimage site.
 Upon arrival, first visit the Sri Lanka Sankissa Buddhist Temple.
 Later, explore the remains of the unique Ashoka Pillar, featuring an elephant instead of the usual lion, which commemorates the Buddha's descent from heaven.
 Next, visit a small temple dedicated to Mata Mha Maya Prajapati Gautami, the foster mother of Gautama Buddha.
 This temple holds significant historical and spiritual importance, as it commemorates the maternal figure who played a crucial role in Buddha's early life.
 According to legend, Gautama Buddha himself brought her back from heaven to Sankisa to help spread Buddhism in the world.
 Explore the village's archaeological treasures, including impressive Buddhist sculptures from the Mahayana era.
 Afterwards, continue your drive to Lucknow.
 Upon arrival, check in at the hotel for dinner and an overnight stay.

-After breakfast at the hotel, embark on a drive to Bodh Gaya, one of the most significant Buddhist pilgrimage sites, where Buddha attained enlightenment under the revered Bodhi Tree.
-Upon arrival, check into your hotel and take some time to unwind.
+After breakfast at the hotel, embark on drive to Bodh Gaya, a key Buddhist pilgrimage site where Buddha achieved enlightenment under the revered Bodhi Tree.
+Upon arrival, check in to your hotel and unwind.
+After freshening up, visit the Mahabodhi Temple, where you’ll explore Muchalinda Lake, the Bodhi Tree, and the Vajrasana (Diamond Throne)—the exact spot where Buddha meditated.
+Dinner and overnight stay at the hotel in Bodhgaya.

 After breakfast, visit Sujata Kuti, the house of Sujata, who offered Buddha rice pudding—an act that ended his years of asceticism and guided him toward enlightenment.
 If time permits, proceed to the Dungeshwari Cave Temples, where Buddha meditated before arriving in Bodhgaya.
 In the afternoon, visit the Great Buddha Statue, an impressive 80-foot-tall depiction of Buddha in a meditative pose.
 Explore the various monasteries and temples in the area, each built by different Buddhist nations, reflecting their unique architectural styles and cultural traditions.
 Notable ones include the Thai Monastery, Japanese Temple, and Tibetan Monastery.
 In the evening, return to the Mahabodhi Temple for meditation.
 Conclude your day with dinner and an overnight stay at your hotel in Bodhgaya.